ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Solutioning Guidance
 {: #config-best-practices}

-[Assigning Access to Security and Compliance Center] and other drop downs in "how to - setting up the service" section.
+[SCC guidance] (/docs/security-compliance?topic=security-compliance-assign-roles) and other drop downs in "how to - setting up the service" section.

 ## Audit and Regulatory and Compliance Monitoring
 {: #auditing-risk-regulatory}